 Workshop in reading and writing poetry while focusing on primary techniques and fundamental elements used in writing poetry, both formal and free verse.
 Students will complete a series of poems and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered annually.

 Workshop in reading and writing creative non-fiction while focusing on fundamentals, including situating experience, finding the right form, and developing a personal voice.
 Students will compete essays and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered in alternate years.

 Workshop in a single genre or topic focusing on specific issues related to specific schools, styles or subjects in writing.
 May be repeated for credit if subject matter not duplicated.
 Prerequisite: 201 (if fiction), 202 (if poetry), 206 (if nonfiction), or consent of instructor.
-These courses may be waived by the instructor based on evaluation of student’s portfolio.
+These prerequisites may be waived by the instructor based on evaluation of student's portfolio.
 Priority enrollment given to writing concentration majors when necessary.
 A number of 301 courses are offered each semester.
 Current and past titles include: